CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Fill the engine with oil to the correct level before starting the engine.

-We have taken care in the design, manufacture and testing of this p Should service or spare parts be required, prompt and efficient service available from our branches.
+We have taken care in the design, manufacture, and testing of this product.
+Should service or spare parts be required, prompt and efficient service is available from our branches.

-General Safety instructions for the Operation of Power Equipment.
+General Safety Instructions for the Operation of Power Equipment.
 Our factory's goal is to produce power equipment that helps the operator safely and efficiently.
-The most important safety device for this or any is the operator.
-Care and good judgment are the best protection again injury.
-All possible hazards cannot be covered here, but we have tried highlight some of the important items, individuals should look for and Caution, Warning and Danger signs placed on equipment, and displayed the workplace.
+The most important safety device for this or any equipment is the operator.
+Care and good judgment are the best protection against injury.
+All possible hazards cannot be covered here, but we have tried to highlight some of the important items.
+Individuals should look for and heed Caution, Warning, and Danger signs placed on equipment and displayed in the workplace.
 Operators should read and follow safety instructions packed with each product.

-FOR YOUR SAFETY AND THE SAFETY OF OT
+FOR YOUR SAFETY AND THE SAFETY OF OTHERS

-Safety precautions should be followed all the time operating this equipment.
-Failure to read and und the Safety Messages and Operating Instructions c result in injury to yourself and others.
+Safety precautions should be followed at all times when operating this equipment.
+Failure to read and understand the Safety Messages and Operating Instructions can result in injury to yourself and others.

-Vevor CNCJ-80K-1 - FOR YOUR SAFETY AND THE SAFETY OF OT - 2
+Vevor CNCJ-80K-1 - FOR YOUR SAFETY AND THE SAFETY OF OTHERS - 2

 NOTE

-This Operating Instructions has been developed to provide complete instructions for the safe and efficient operation of the Tamping Ramme.
-Refer to the engine manufactures instructions for data relative to its operation.
+These Operating Instructions have been developed to provide complete instructions for the safe and efficient operation of the Tamping Rammer.
+Refer to the engine manufacturer's instructions for data relative to its operation.

 Before using this rammer, ensure that the operating individual has read and understood all instructions in this manual.